A company dedicated to the best in corporate presentation and communication skills training

 For references, please contact us at 714-550-9900

 Cherie Kerr, who founded ExecuProv in 1983, has provided a variety of classes on presentation and communication skills to hundreds of business professionals from Fortune 100 and 500 companies.
-Starting with a single public speaking class, ExecuProv’s offerings have expanded to include over a dozen workshops, as well custom-tailored courses designed for the needs of specific clients.
-Her clients include BP America, Ericsson, Toyota, Kawasaki, Mitsubishi, Ingram Micro, Bank One, Delta Dental, Experian, Foothill Capital, PacifiCare, Allergan, Universal Studios, Fluor Corporation, 3i Implant, ConAgra Foods, The Hilton Hotel and Marriott Hotel Corporations, California Trucking Association, Office Max/Boise, Volcom, Nissan, Honda, Kia, Bank of America, BJ’s Restaurant Brewhouse, Southern California Edison, Panasonic, Black & Decker and Office Depot, to name but a few.
+Starting with a single public speaking course, ExecuProv’s offerings have expanded to include over a dozen workshops, as well custom-tailored courses designed for the needs of specific clients.
+Her clients include Toyota, BP America, Ericsson, Kawasaki, Mitsubishi, Ingram Micro, Bank One, Yum!, Delta Dental, Experian, Foothill Capital, PacifiCare, Allergan, Universal Studios, Fluor Corporation, 3i Implant, ConAgra Foods, The Hilton Hotel and Marriott Hotel Corporations, California Trucking Association, Office Max/Boise, Volcom, Nissan, Honda, Kia, Bank of America, BJ’s Restaurant Brewhouse, Southern California Edison, Panasonic, Black & Decker, Mattel, and Office Depot, to name but a few.

-Kerr has also provided a number of classes to various universities and collegiate departments including Chapman University; Otis College of Art and Design; University of Southern California; California State University, Fullerton; Vanguard University; University of California, Irvine, The Paul Merage School of Business; UCI Medical Center, Anesthesiology Department; the U.S. Naval Academy at Annapolis; and the U.S. Military Academy at West Point.
+Kerr has also provided a number of classes to various universities and collegiate departments including Chapman University; Otis College of Art and Design; University of Southern California; California State University, Fullerton; Vanguard University; University of California, Irvine, Paul Merage School of Business; UCI Medical Center, Anesthesiology Department; the U.S. Naval Academy at Annapolis; and the U.S. Military Academy at West Point.
 She also has worked for a number of governmental agencies including the L.A.
-City Attorney’s Office, the L.A.
+City Attorney’s office, the L.A.
 District Attorney’s office, the County of Orange, the Orange County Bar Foundation and the Orange County Juvenile Drug Court Program.
-She has been a certified Provider for the Continuing Legal Education Program for the State Bar of California, and has served as that organization’s official speaker-trainer for its Board of Governors.
+She was a certified Provider for the Continuing Legal Education Program for the State Bar of California for 25 years and has served as that organization’s official speaker-trainer for its Board of Governors.

 A founding member of the world-famous L.A.
-Groundlings (Melissa McCarthy, Phil Hartman, Julia Sweeney, Kristen Wiig, Will Farrell, Cheryl Hines, Kathy Griffin, Maya Rudolph, Wendi McClendon-Covey, Laraine Newman, etc.) Kerr was the creator, founder, and remains the artistic director for the Orange County Crazies, a sketch and improvisational comedy troupe (born in 1990) in Santa Ana, California.
-She has spawned such talent as Mylia Pyles (FX’s Baskets) and Mikey Day (SNL).
-She also has served as the group’s head writer.
+Groundlings (Melissa McCarthy, Phil Hartman, Julia Sweeney, Lisa Kudrow, Kristen Wiig, Will Farrell, Cheryl Hines, Maya Rudolph, Kathy Griffin, etc.) Kerr is the creator, founder, and artistic director for the Orange County Crazies, a sketch and improvisational comedy troupe (launched in 1990) in Santa Ana, California.
+She also serves as the group’s head writer.
 She has received rave reviews for her work as a writer, performer and director.

-Kerr has taught improvisational comedy to actors since 1973, and teaches other classes as well, including a class on how to develop original characters and how to write sketch comedy.
-She has studied with some of the best improv and comedy teachers in the business, including Kerr’s former scene partner, the late Gary Austin, founder of the L.A.
-Groundlings, and a former member of the highly acclaimed group, The Committee; Michael Gellman, a director and teacher for Second City, in Chicago; and Jeannie Berlin (an Academy Award nominee and Elaine May’s daughter).
+Kerr, having taught improvisational comedy to actors since 1973, studied with some of the best improv and comedy teachers in the business, including Kerr’s former scene partner, the late Gary Austin, founder of the L.A.
+Groundlings, and a former member of the highly acclaimed group, The Committee; Michael Gellman, a director and teacher at The Second City, in Chicago; and Jeannie Berlin (an Academy Award nominee and Elaine May’s daughter).
 In her formative years, she studied at the Pasadena Academy of Drama with Eleanor Dopp.

-Kerr is the mother of award-winning filmmaker, Drake Doremus, winner of the 2011 Sundance Film Festival Grand Jury Prize for Like Crazy, which launched the career of Felicity Jones and boosted that of Jennifer Lawrence.
+Kerr is the mother of award-winning filmmaker, Drake Doremus, winner of the 2011 Sundance Film Festival Grand Jury Prize for Like Crazy.
 Doremus trained under Kerr as a member of the O.C Crazies sketch and improv troupe, having started on Kerr’s stage at the age of six, leaving for school at the American Film Institute at age 19.
-Doremus has gone on to direct a number of highly-acclaimed films: His most recent, “Zoe” will be out in Spring of 2018 and stars Ewan McGregor.
+Doremus has released a number of features since 2011, including the feature film, Breathe In in 2012; Equals, in the summer of 2016 (starring Kristen Stewart); Newness in 2017 (starring Nicholas Holt); Zoe in 2018 (starring Ewan McGregor) and is currently in production on a new film starring Jamie Dornan.
+He is credited with having discovered Academy Award nominee, Felicity Jones, and helped with the fledgling career of Jennifer Lawrence.
+Kerr is credited with having hatched the comedic careers of such highly-acclaimed performers as Maz Jobrani (Curb Your Enthusiasm), Malia Pyles (Baskets), and Mikey Day (Saturday Night Live).

 Cherie Kerr resides in Santa Ana, California.
-She is the mother of three and also has five grandchildren.
+She is the mother of three and also grandmother of five.